Hindu calendar: Rare corrections

 The Hindu calendar makes further rare adjustments, over a cycle of centuries, where a certain month is considered kshaya month (dropped).
 This occurs because of the complexity of the relative lunar, solar and earth movements.
 Underhill (1991) describes this part of Hindu calendar theory: "when the sun is in perigee, and a lunar month being at its longest, if the new moon immediately precedes a sankranti, then the first of the two lunar months is deleted (called nija or kshaya)."
 This, for example, happened in the year 1 BCE, when there was no new moon between Makara sankranti and Kumbha sankranti, and the month of Pausha was dropped.

+Typically there is a gap of at least 141 years between two instances of kshaya maasa.
+But the 20th century saw a rare instance of two kshaya months separated by 19 years.
+After the kshaya of Paush maas in 1822-23, Margasheersha failed to occur in 1963-64.
+Then in the Hindu year spanning 1982-83, Maagha did not occur.
+A kshaya mass is typically accompanied by an adhik maas; this adhik maas may begin within, before of after, 75 days of the dropped (kshaya or loap) maas.
+Next scheduled kshaya maas is Paush, in January 2124.